 Prepare delicious latte at home without an espresso machine

-Differences in the preparation of latte
+Differences in the preparation of milk coffee

-Making a cappuccino
+Prepare a cappuccino

 A cappuccino consists of espresso, milk, and milk foam.
 If you have an espresso machine, the best way to froth the milk is with the steam from your coffee machine.
 But even if you don't have a portafilter machine at home, you can easily make a cappuccino.